top of page

 NARRATIVE:

 The Town and School Department have begun to implement a new financial software system that would consolidate their separate software into one software.
 This will create efficiency and ease of reviewing the accounting of both the town and school.
 The finance staff and vendor are going through uploading prior years history and information, along with creating proper internal controls within the system.
 The Finance Department is currently training with the various different modules.
 Training will be ongoing up until the go live date and thereafter.
-Department heads are tentatively set to be trained in Spring 2025.
+Department heads are tentatively set to be trained in June 2025.

 PROJECT NAME: